Government incentives for plug-in electric vehicles: Belgium

 The Belgian government established a personal income tax deduction of 30% of the purchase price including VAT of a new electric vehicle, up to €9,190.
 Plug-in hybrids are not eligible.
 This tax incentive ended on December 31, 2012.
 There is also available a tax deduction up to 40% for investments in external recharging stations publicly accessible, to a maximum of €250.
 The Wallonia regional government had an additional eco-bonus for cars registered before December 31, 2011.

+Legislation passed in December 2021 supported the purchase of EVs in company fleets through tax deductions for company cars.
+Battery electric vehicles and fuel-cell electric vehicles bought or leased until December 2026 will receive a 100% tax deduction; decreasing to a maximum of 67.5% by 2031.
+In contracts internal combustion vehicles and plug in hybrids will drop from a maximum of 100% to 0% by January 2028.

 Bulgaria

 Electric vehicles, including cars, motorbikes and mopeds, are exempt from the annual circulation tax.

 Cyprus

 Vehicles with emissions less than 120 grams of carbon dioxide per kilometer are exempt from paying registration taxes.

 Czech Republic

 Electric, hybrid and other alternative fuel vehicles used for business purposes are exempt from the road tax.

 The Czech Republic has one of the lowest rates of plug-in electric vehicles on newly registered automobiles among OECD countries (only 0,3 % in 2018).
 It is becoming relevant topic for the country, especially for the Škoda auto, the Czech greatest representative of the automobile industry.

 Hence, experimentally empirical research on Czech consumers’ preferences was conducted, whose aim was to evaluate the efficiency of various incentives that might promote the market with plug-in electric vehicles in the Czech Republic.
 The research has shown that except the price, the most relevant factors affecting the willingness to pay for the relatively expensive plug-in electric vehicles are: better fuel-efficiency (CZK 52,000 more on average for a reduction in operating costs of CZK 1 per 1 km for a new car), increase in driving range (CZK 28,000 more on average for an increase in driving range of 100 km), battery-charging time, financial support for electrical wiring in households, free parking in cities or environmental factors (26–40 thousand CZK for each 20% emission reduction).
 On the other hand, free motorway toll sticker or special traffic lane has non-significant effect on the incentives to buy the vehicle.